kubernetes/community/sig-architecture/api-review-process.md

 5. Once the review is completed, the report will be made available to the submitters and one of the three labels applied: APPROVED  REVIEWED or UNAPPROVED These may also be added after face-to-face discussions.

 6. Either an appeal happens, or the issue is closed

+## Review lifecycle timing

+Ideally, reviews will happen asquickly as possible, but it is highly dependent on reviewer availability and bandwidth.
+In general, the following timeframe can be expected:

+- time t: create PR in api-reviews
+- time t+1 week: prioritized and queued
+- time t+3 weeks: first review complete
+- time t+4 weeks: subsequent review complete
+- time t+6 weeks: approved or rejected

 ## Expanding the Reviewer and Approver Pool